Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Rose Ethel Keeley was born in 1885 in Maidenhead Berkshire to Richard E Keely, A chimney sweep master, and his wife Charlotte Emma Holdway.

-Rose first appears on the 1891 Census aged 6, living with her parents and siblings, Edward, Florence, Reginald and Lillian in Albert Street, Maidenhead.
-Sadly Rose was to pass away a year later in the May of 1892.
+Rose first appears on the 1891 Census aged 6, living with her parents and siblings, Edward, Florence, Reginald, and Lillian in Albert Street, Maidenhead.
+Sadly, Rose was to pass away on 16th May from inflammation of the brain.
+On 18th May 1892 the Maidenhead Advertiser carried the following announcement:

 Charlotte first appears on the 1851 Census, aged 1 month, living with her parents and elder sister Elizabeth in Upton cum Chalvey, Slough, Berkshire.
 In 1861 the family had moved to Albert Street in Maidenhead.
 The family had since expanded to include William, Sarah, Harry and Mary.